Qqianliu/VT-cenTVT-centrilized-dual-actor-DDPG/README.md

              resources allocation;multi-access edge computing;two-timescale;centralized dual-actor deep deterministic policy gradient}, This code how the proposed DRL-agent does the bandwidth, power and cache decision for a two-timescale edge computing scenario.

-**If you want to reproduce  our proposed centrilized-dual-actor-DDPG,
+If you want to reproduce  our proposed centrilized-dual-actor-DDPG,
-First, you should have a python venv,python3,torch and so on** **Then, you  go the mian_two_scale_twin.py to reproduce our training results (Fig.1).**
+**First, you should have a python venv,python3,torch and so on**

+**Then, you  go the mian_two_scale_twin.py to reproduce our training, and save the reward.text **** **Finally, you can use the plot_reward.py to show the results.

 If you want design your own DRL-agent for different use case, ** you can change the model : for different DRL algorithms (model.py) **,like DDPG,DQN,PPO, in my work i chose the the orginal DDPG (model.py) and our proposed Improved-DDPG (model-twin-actor.py, and model-twin-actor1.py), here if you change the DRL algorithm, you also need to change the  (Replay_buffer.py ) for your own memory storage {s,a,s',r}.